Starlink/starlink-pyndf/README.rst

 starlink.hds is a Python extension of the C-based Starlink HDS library, allowing reading and writing of Starlink HDS format files inside Python.
+It can read and write version 4 and version 5 (HDF5 based) HDSfiles.
 It does not require the Starlink software suite to be installed on your system.
-It also uses numpy, and it requires a c compiler to built.
+It also requires numpy, and it requires a c compiler to built.
+It will build the HDF5 library itself and does not require a separate installation of that.

 This was adapted from the starlink.hds packaged shipped inside
 starlink-pyndf: https://github.com/timj/starlink-pyndf The primary